thewanionly/product-feedback-app-design-system/README.md

 8. Make sure all packages are separated by their purpose: "dependencies" and "devDependencies".

+9. Don't include the `storybook` files in your build.

-9. Build your app before publishing.
+10. Build your app before publishing: `npm run build`

+11. Only the `dist` folder will be included in our package.
+Specify it in package.json under `files` key

-10. Publish to npm using the ff command: `npm publish --access public`
+12. Publish to npm using the ff command: `npm publish --access public`

 For the full details of the steps, refer here: https://storybook.js.org/tutorials/design-systems-for-developers/react/en/distribute/